 The happiness found in the ten of cups comes from domestic bliss, enough material comfort to bring peace of mind, and a radiating kind of love that is reached when your lover and life partner is equally your friend and companion.

-Negative elements of Ten of Cups
+Reversed Ten of Cups card

 All the positive family values and happiness usually found in the ten of cups tarot card are twisted and negated when the reversed ten of cups appears in a reading.
 The main concept that can be highlighted then breaks the ideal family iconic image found on the illustration and triggers a series of serious arguments between family members.
 This reversed card also embodies a feeling of betrayal and broken promises, and depending on the situation it might have serious consequences on the family, up to a complete separation of the central couple (it is important to note that the subject of the reading is not necessarily part of that couple in danger of breaking up.